Gabriellimmaa/login-oauth2-discord-example/README.md

 ---

-🇺🇸 EN-Us
-# 💻 Login OAuth2 Discord in php
+# :us: Login OAuth2 Discord in php
 I recently developed a freelancer and used discord authentication<br />
 I think it will help a lot of people :)<br /><br />